-It’s May of ’68 and twenty-two-year-old Freddie Riley is cycling home from her job as a bike messenger, unaware that her life as she knows it, is about to be upended.
-She walks into the apartment to find a stranger, lying dead, and her foster mother, Yvette, bleeding out on the floor.
-When Yvette whispers a cryptic message to her, it sets her, and her best friend/ crush Celia on a course that will lead them from the gritty old Times Square to the glamorous Cary Grant suite at the Warwick.
-It will take all of Freddie's considerable street-smarts and ingenuity to keep them one step ahead of their relentless pursuers so that they can solve the mystery before they both end up dead.
+It’s May of ’68 in New York City, and twenty-two-year-old Freddie Riley is cycling home from her job as a bike messenger, unaware that her life is about to be upended.
+She walks into her apartment to find a stranger, lying dead, and her foster mother, Yvette, bleeding out on the floor.
+Yvette whispers a cryptic message that sets Freddie and her best friend and secret crush, Celia, on the run, careening from gritty old Times Square to the glamorous Cary Grant suite at the Warwick.

 Bink Books